looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 ### The _**controls.js**_ Module

 As usual, we'll create a new module in our app to handle setting up the controls.
-Since the controls operate on the camera, they will go in the {{< link path="/book/first-steps/world-app/#systems-and-components" title="systems category" >}}.
+Since the controls operate on the camera, they will go in the [systems category]({{< relref "/book/first-steps/world-app#systems-and-components" >}} "systems category").
 Open or create the module _**systems/controls.js**_ to handle setting up the camera controls.
 This new module has the same structure as most of our other modules.
 First, import the `OrbitControls` class, then make a `createControls` function, and finally, export the function:

 {{< code lang="js" linenos="true" caption="_**systems/controls.js**_: initial setup" >}}
 import { OrbitControls } from 'three/examples/jsm/controls/OrbitControls.js';